trustoverip/tswg-acdc-specification/spec/spec.md

 [[def: Rules]]

-~ a top-level field map within an ACDC that provides a legal language as a Ricardian Contract [@RC], which is both human and machine-readable and referenceable by a cryptographic digest.
+~ a top-level field map within an ACDC that provides a legal language as a Ricardian Contract [[ref: RC]], which is both human and machine-readable and referenceable by a cryptographic digest.

 [[def: Edge]]